onkar-bagade/generate-sql-report/README.md

 # generate-sql-report
-Outputs SQL Query result into .CSV report
+Simple utility that Outputs SQL Query result into .CSV report

 # Installation
 You will need to download code locally.
 Easiest way to do that is using git clone.